AlexDiru/Movie-Website-Full-Stack-Nanodegree-Project-1/README.md

 Source code for a Movie Trailer website.
 Forked from https://github.com/udacity/ud036_StarterCode

+PEP8 style followed, except for URLs (they make the lines too long and I'd rather not break the URLs by concatenating two strings)

 Changes from forked version
 - Added three movies
 - Error handling in Movie constructor